On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Preliminaries

 \subsection{Classical Vekua Equation}

 In this section, we provide some background about nonhomogeneous Cauchy-Riemann equations that will be used throughout.
-We work on the open unit disk $D$ of the complex plane.
+We work with a bounded simply connected domain $D$ of the complex plane with smooth boundary.
 A nonhomogeneous Cauchy-Riemann equation is any equation of the form

 where $f \not\equiv 0$.
 To study solutions to equations of the form of \eqref{eq:nonCR}, we first recall the classic Cauchy-Pompieu theorem.

 \begin{Th}[$\bar{\p}$-Poincare Lemma \cite{MR0507725}; Cauchy-Pompeiu Theorem, Theorem 20 \cite{BegBook} ] Every $w \in C^1(D)\cap C(\overline{D})$ has the representation